 Post – op instructions : Do not disturb or put pressure on the graft site

 - Do not rinse the mouth the day of surgery

 - On the donor site (palate), hold a damp gauze with pressure for 30 minutes

 - Eat soft, cool foods the week of surgery

-- Do not brush the graft for 5 days, salt water rinses and Chlorohexidine rinses to be used instead
+- Do not brush the graft for 5 days, instead use salt water rinses and Chlorohexidine rinses

 - After 5 days, use an extra soft tooth brush to brush the TEETH around the graft